-Volapük ("World Language") was invented in 1879 by Johann Martin Schleyer, a German priest who lived in Baden.
-Schleyer claimed the idea for creating an international language was suggested to him by God in dream.
+Volapük was created by Johann Martin Schleyer (1831-1912), a German priest who lived in Grand Duchy of Baden, which has been part of Baden-Württemberg in the southwest of Germany since 1952.
+Schleyer claimed the idea for creating an international language was suggested to him by God in a dream.
 His aim was to create a language which was "capable of expressing thought with the greatest clearness and accuracy" (Sprague, 1888) and was easy for as many people as possible to learn.

 At first there was little interest in Volapük in the scientific and literary communities.
 Then in 1882 a society to promote the language was set up in Vienna.
 In 1884 interest in Volapük spread to Belgium and the Netherlands.
 By the late 1880s, there were Volapük societies springing up all over Europe, North and South America, Russia and parts of Asia.
 A number of periodicals in Volapük were published and conferences were held.
-The first world congress of Volapük was held in Germany in 1884, the second in 1887, the third in 1889.
-A its peak, Volapük had over 100,000 speakers.
+The first International Congress of Volapük (Volapükakongred) was held in Freidrickshafen in 1884, the second in Munich in 1887, and the third in Paris in 1889.

 (Article 1 of the Universal Declaration of Human Rights)

 Information about Volapük

 Handbook of Volapük - by Charles E. Sprague (first published in 1888)

 Note: all links on this site to Amazon.com, Amazon.co.uk and Amazon.fr are affiliate links.
 This means I earn a commission if you click on any of them and buy something.
 So by clicking on these links you can help to support this site.

 If you're looking for home or car insurance in the UK, why not try Policy Expert?